 Additionally, it is debatable whether the MVWHDO of 7 mg/L should be applied to all basins in Lake Trout lakes.
-For example, Basin 1 (Kaibuskong Bay) in Lake Talon contained MVWHDO concentrations ranging from 0.00 mg/L to 0.42 mg/L, and it is unlikely that MVWHDO concentrations were >7 mg/L prior to European colonization due to morphometry and other natural factors so the criterion should not be a major emphasis in such instances.
+For example, Basin 1 (Kaibuskong Bay) in Lake Talon contained MVWHDO concentrations ranging from 0.00 mg/L to 0.42 mg/L, and it is unlikely that Kaibuskong Bay has ever provided high quality Lake Trout habitat as MVWHDO concentrations were likely <7 mg/L prior to European colonization due to morphometry and other natural factors so the criterion should not be a major emphasis in such instances.

 The best tool to quantify impacts on downstream watercourses is the LCM.
-The outflow TP loads associated with three development scenarios were calculated and are presented in Table 11.
-The outflow TP load under existing conditions is 282 kg/yr, 293 kg/yr (+11 kg/yr) if all vacant lots are built out and 298 kg/yr (16 kg/yr) if all vacant lots are built out and all seasonal residences are converted to permanent occupancy.
-LCMs for Turtle Lake and Lake Talon will be completed to determine the changes in TP concentration in Turtle Lake and Lake Talon based on these development scenarios; those results will be appended to the final report.
+The outflow TP loads associated with three development scenarios were calculated and are presented in Table 12.
+The outflow TP load under existing conditions is 282 kg/yr, 293 kg/yr (+11.1 kg/yr) if all vacant lots are built out, 298 kg/yr (+16.7 kg/yr) if all vacant lots are built out and all seasonal residences are converted to permanent occupancy, and 304 kg/yr (+22.6 kg/yr) if all vacant lots are built out, all seasonal residences are converted to permanent occupancy and additional lots are developed on Four Mile Bay and Trout Lake (main basin; Table 12).
+The impact of modelled increases in TP loads on Turtle Lake and Lake Talon should be evaluated through modelled changes in TP and MVWHDO concentrations in those lakes (see recommendations in Section 10).

-Table 11.
+Table 12.
 Modelled Changes in the Outflow TP Load from Trout Lake Associated with Three Development Scenarios.